Shakti213/httpdlib/README.md

 Inside *src/httpdlib/util/platform* a header called *content_type.h* is located which declares all the platform specific functions available.

+The namespace __*impl*__ is also a special namespace.
+It is used for implementation details that must be provided publicly but shouldn't be part of the public API.
+This is useful when providing templates that must be in a header file but the API to use them is provided via functions.
+Then the functions are located in the upper namespace and the template classes are located in the __*impl*__ namespace.
+See double_buffer.h and adapter.h for examples.

 ### Requests
 Requests are parsed using the httpdlib::request class, and the usage is pretty much the same as when writing data to std::cout.